weifanwu/EcoMotive/README.md

-# EcoMotive
-### Group 2: Sus-city
+# EcoMotive: Your Guide to Electric and Hybrid Vehicles
-The published site can be viewed here: https://xscape.web.app/
+The published site can be viewed here: [https://ecomotive.netlify.app]

 ## Steps: